alimfree/diviup-code-challenge/README.md

 ## Running Tests

 This project was proudly constructed using TDD process.
 Rspec serves all unit tests; you can find all tests in the spec directory.
-Before running test make sure you are in the project's root directory.
+Before running tests make sure you are in the project's root directory and you have prepared the test databases.

 ```sh
 $ cd diviup-code-challenge